 Day 4 : Ou est le camping?

-In Auxonne we wanted to buy groceries at the same store as last time.
-It turned out to be closed for lunch, as most stores in France are.
-We even saw French people showing up, indicating that even they couldn't figure out which were open and which were not.
-Luckily we found a bakery that was open.
+In Auxonne, we wanted to buy groceries at the same store as last time.
+It was closed for lunch, as most stores in France are.
+We even saw French people showing up, indicating that they also couldn't figure out which were open and which were not.
+Luckily we found an open bakery.
 We got a pizza that we ate in the shade.
 There was a sign indicating it was 32 degrees.

-At the supermarket, which was open by now, we bought as much as possible.
-To stick to our plan of saving time by repeating our previous trip as much as possible we ate everything in a nearby park, the same we had eaten in two years ago.
+We bought as much as possible at the supermarket, which was open by now.
+To stick to our plan of saving time by repeating our previous trip as much as possible we ate everything in a nearby park, the same as we ate in two years ago.
 The road was easy to find because I still remembered most of it.
-It was also quite flat.
+It was also relatively flat.
 In St. Jean de Losne we crossed the Saône river and then raced over a blisteringly hot road.
-Just as two years ago we bought ice cream at a supermarket.
-Then we cycled for a few more hours at 25 km/h through the heat.
+Just as two years ago, we bought ice cream at a supermarket.
+Then we cycled through the heat for a few more hours at 25 km/h.

-We asked for directions in a bar, the owner told us there was no campsite, but there was one 10 km in the wrong direction.
-When we walked out I asked Bart "so we are going to lie in a ditch somewhere?' to which he replied "yes".
-That's the nice part of spending so many vacations together, we didn't need to discuss anything.
+We asked for directions in a bar.
+The owner told us there was no campsite, but there was one 10 km in the wrong direction.
+When we walked out I asked Bart, "so we are going to lie in a ditch somewhere?" to which he replied, "yes".
+That's the nice part of spending so much time together, we didn't need to discuss anything.
 A further, after cycling 180 km, we stopped somewhere by the side of the road.
-Bart felt the need to interview me with his mobile phone, so I could explain how we had cycled 180 km and now had to sleep in some field without any water.
+Bart felt the need to interview me with his mobile phone, so I could explain how we cycled 180 km and now had to sleep in some field without anything to drink.

 Camping in a field